memgraph/memgraph/docs/user_technical/upcoming-features.md

 Although we have implemented the most common features of the openCypher query language, there are other useful features we are still working on.

-#### Named Paths

-It would be useful to store paths that match a pattern into a variable.
-This enables the user to display the matched patterns or do some other operations on the path, like calculating the length of the path.

-The feature would be used by simply assigning the variable to a pattern.
-For
-example:

-    MATCH path = (node1) -[connection]-> (node2)

-Path naming is especially useful with the *variable length paths* feature.

 #### Functions

 Memgraph's openCypher implementation supports the most useful functions, but